 And even if that's a lie, she should've given me a try.

-When we were kids on the field of the first day of school.
+When were kids on the field of the first day of school.

 I would've been her fool.

-And I would've sang out your name in those old high school halls.
+And I would've sang out her name in those old high school halls.